 OASIS3-MCT is a coupling library that can be used to exchange information between different codes modelling the different components of the Earth System, e.g. the ocean or the atmosphere.
 In this training, mixing theory, videos, quizzes and hands-on, you will learn how to use OASIS3-MCT.
 Your goal will be to instrument two toy models to set-up a real coupled model exchanging coupling fields.
-The SPOC takes place over two weeks and requires about 20 hours of work that you will be free to spend when it is the most convenient for you over the two weeks.
+The SPOC takes place over two weeks and a half and requires about 20 hours of work that you will be free to spend when it is the most convenient for you over that period.
 You will be invited to interact with other participants through forums and, of course, the course staff will be available each day to answer questions.

-Date: from Thursday 29th April, 2021 to Wednesday 12th May, 2021.
-The whole course should require about 20 hours of work to spend over the two weeks.
+Date: March 21st – April 6th 2022.
+The whole course should require about 20 hours of work to spend over the two weeks and a half.

-Please contact us if you would be interested in an earlier session.
+Please send an email to training(a)cerfacs.fr if you would be interested in an earlier session.